Atlanta Bonsai Society

 March: Yard Sale and Kaya Mooney!

 On March 21st at 10:00am please join your fellow members for our annual BONSAI YARD SALE!
 This is a “swap meet” style event, to circulate bonsai material with other bonsai enthusiasts in your area.
-So load up your extra plants, pots, and bonsai merchandise, bring a folding table, and join us in the back parking lot at Callanwolde.
-There is a $20.00 fee to vend and we hope many of you will come and buy, sell, trade and enjoy socializing with each other.
+So load up your extra plants, pots, and bonsai merchandise, bring a folding table, and join us!
+We ask that you be a member and pay a $20.00 fee to vend.
+We hope many of you will come and buy, sell, trade and enjoy socializing with each other.
 Set up will be at 9:00am on the 21st and the event is rain or shine.

 We will have a special guest on hand dispensing bonsai advice for your new acquisitions: Kaya Mooney!
 He will be with us during the morning session and for an afternoon workshop as well.